Newtonian calibrator tests during the Virgo O3 data taking: Extracting the NCal mirror distance

 \section{Extracting the NCal mirror distance}

-The main discrepancy between the near and far NCal amplitude points may be explained by an offset $d_0$ in the expected distance between both rotors and the mirror.
+The main discrepancy between the near and far NCal amplitude points may be explained by a common offset $d_0$ in the distance of both NCals to the mirror.
 Since the distance between both NCals is fixed and known, $d_{NF} = 680~$mm, it is possible to extract a measured distance by comparing the NCal amplitudes and correct the predicted NCal signal accordingly.

 Let's call $A_i$ the amplitude of the mirror motion induced by the NCal$\_i$ with $i=\lbrace N,F \rbrace$ at the distance $d_i+d_0$.
 The amplitude of the time dependent gravitational force at twice the rotor frequency can be expressed as: